lucasgabrielbritosilveira/benchmarks/README.md

-# benchmarks
+# Go Benchmarks

-A collection of benchmarks with focus in Go garbage collector.
-Adapted from DaCapo and Renaissance suites.
+An adaptation of some Java benchmarks extracted from Dacapo and Reinassance suites to Go, with intuite to test Go Gargabe Collector.